2014 Mitsubishi Lancer review

 Curious how Mitsubishi Lancer trims differ?
 Use our side-by-side vehicle comparison to see the differences and similarities

-ES 2WD 4D Hatchback
+GT 4D Hatchback 2WD

 Standard Features